 Rhode Island College (RIC) presents this report on the state of its Affirmative Action Program.
-This compilation of data and narrative reflects the work, skill, creativity, dedication and collaboration of a cross-disciplinary team of professionals dedicated to the common cause of diversity, equity, and inclusion (DEI).
-Our dynamic team of data analysts, information technologists, DEI practitioners, human resources specialists, scholars, attorneys, leaders, and other experts came together to present just some of the efforts of RIC to promote equal employment opportunity; the information herein provides a snapshot of this important work.
+This compilation of data and narrative reflects the work, skill, creativity, dedication and collaboration of a cross-disciplinary team of professionals dedicated to the common goal of diversity, equity, and inclusion (DEI).
+Our dynamic team of data analysts, information technologists, DEI practitioners, human resources specialists, scholars, attorneys, leaders, and other experts came together to present some of the efforts of RIC to promote equal employment opportunity.
+The information herein provides a summary of this important work.

 This plan is presented during a time of unprecedented upheaval in the work and lives of all RIC faculty, staff, and students.
 The COVID-19 pandemic shifted many facets of how work is accomplished.
-Not only did a significant proportion of RIC employees suddenly transition to remote working environments with limited personnel resources, but austerity measures due largely to a global economic crisis resulting from the pandemic yielded a 33% increase in overall terminations between 7/1/2019 to 6/30/2020.
-The loss of talent ceded not only swathes of skillsets and institutional knowledge across the College, but also morale as the entire RIC community endured a year of illness, death, and financial hardship with the rest of the world.
-The impact of COVID-19 on the college community and especially its human resource capacity cannot be understated.
+Following the initial outbreak in 2020 and the resulting global economic crisis, austerity measures at RIC yielded a 33% increase in overall terminations between 7/1/2019 to 6/30/2020.
+The loss of talent ceded not only swathes of skillsets and institutional knowledge across the College, but also morale as the entire RIC community continues to endure a second year of illness, death, and financial hardship with the rest of the world.
+The impact of COVID-19 on the college community and especially on our human resource capacity cannot be understated.